Financial economics: State prices

 With the above relationship established, the further specialized Arrow–Debreu model may be derived.

 This result suggests that, under certain economic conditions, there must be a set of prices such that aggregate supplies will equal aggregate demands for every commodity in the economy.

 The Arrow–Debreu model applies to economies with maximally complete markets, in which there exists a market for every time period and forward prices for every commodity at all time periods.

-A direct extension, then, is the concept of a state price security (also called an Arrow–Debreu security), a contract that agrees to pay one unit of a numeraire (a currency or a commodity) if a particular state occurs ("up" and "down" in the simplified example above) at a particular time in the future and pays zero numeraire in all the other states.
-The price of this security is the state price $\pi_{s}$ of this particular state of the world; also referred to as a "Risk Neutral Density".
+A direct extension, then, is the concept of a state price security, also called an Arrow–Debreu security, a contract that agrees to pay one unit of a numeraire (a currency or a commodity) if a particular state occurs ("up" and "down" in the simplified example above) at a particular time in the future and pays zero numeraire in all the other states.
+The price of this security is the state price $\pi_{s}$ of this particular state of the world; the collection of these is also referred to as a "Risk Neutral Density".